dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 For short answer tests, a given question can be answered correctly in innumerable ways as well.
 Like with voice assistants, the quality of the response in terms of grammar, spelling, typos and word choice are extremely variable.
 What makes the short answer grading possibly more challenging than large scale intelligent assistants is that each individual test might have very limited responses and may not be in use for that long.

-Because short answer tests are very tedious to grade, the success in automating related areas such as identifying plagiarism and essay grading has led to renewed efforts to attach this area.
+Because short answer tests are very tedious to grade, the success in automating related areas such as identifying plagiarism and essay grading has led to renewed efforts to attack this area.
 The problem is challenging because of the need to focus on identifying correctness in relatively short answers.
 Longer answers and essays require a broader set of criteria like grammar, ideas, structure and therefore provide more features for machine learning to work with.

 If we had enough short answer test results graded by a human for a particular test, it would be relatively easy to model and grade a short answer test.
 Unfortunately, exhaustive student answer datasets rarely exist in the real world for a specific short answer test.
 The reality is that tests generally have to be refreshed regularly to reflect constantly changing content and, in some cases, to prevent unwanted distribution and cheating.